thewileylab/ReviewR/cran-comments.md

+## Resubmission 3

+This is a third resubmission of the 'ReviewR' package.
+In this version I have addressed the following identified issues:

+* Add protocol to the for the contributing code of conduct in README.md
+* Add organization to ORGANIZATION field of LICENSE file, per CRAN template
+* Incremented the package version number to v2.3.4

+## Test environments

+### GitHub Actions

+* windows-latest (release), R 4.0.3
+* macOS-latest (release), R 4.0.3
+* ubuntu-20.04 (release), R 4.0.3
+* ubuntu-20.04 (devel), R devel

+### R-hub

+* Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+* Ubuntu Linux 20.04.1 LTS, R-release, GCC
+* Fedora Linux, R-devel, clang, gfortran

+### Win-builder

+* R-devel

+## R CMD check results
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* checking package dependencies ...
+NOTE
+  Imports includes 30 non-default packages.
+  Importing from so many packages makes the package vulnerable to any of them becoming unavailable.
+Move as many as possible to Suggests and use conditionally.

+  This package utilizes the R Tidyvrese, which has a defined [lifecycle](https://lifecycle.r-lib.org/articles/stages.html) for all functions.
+This will allow ample time to locate and update any deprecated/retired functions before they become unavailable.

+---

 ## Resubmission 2

 This is a second resubmission of the 'ReviewR' package.
 In this version I have addressed the following identified issues: